Skip to main content

 Overview

 I am a PhD Candidate in the Department of History.
 My dissertation, "Intoxicating Things: Global Material Culture in British and French south India, 1670 - 1757," examines the sociocultural and economic history of global imports in two port cities: British Madras and French Pondicherry.
-It employs a material culture methodology and draws on documents in French, Portuguese, English, Italian, and Tamil.
-My project has been funded by the Fulbright-Hays Program, the American Institute of Indian Studies, the Yale Beinecke Rare Book & Manuscript Library, and the Duke Graduate School.
+It employs a material culture methodology and draws on documents in French, Portuguese, English, Italian, and Tamil from archives across Europe, India, and the US.
+My project has been funded by the Fulbright-Hays DDRA program, the American Institute of Indian Studies, the Yale Beinecke Rare Book & Manuscript Library, the Duke Graduate School, and the Duke India Initiative.
 In 2024 I was a Fulbright-Hays Fellow at the University of Cambridge.

 I hold an M.A. in Global, International & Comparative History from Georgetown University and a B.A. in History with minors in Fine Art and Italian from Skidmore College.
 Prior to coming to Duke, I worked in museums and in university academic affairs.